-During some computer based testing, we require that the audio and video be activated so that our testing administrators or proctors can ensure that the student is not being helped in any way.
-No audio or video will be recorded, nor will the audio or video be shared in any way.
+During some computer-based testing, we require that the audio and video be activated so that our testing administrators or proctors can ensure that the student is not being helped in any way.
+No audio or video will be recorded, nor will it be shared.